 With the first section of channel in place, fasten a box base to the wall.
 Don't cut out the back panel.
 If the base lands on a stud, simply screw it to the stud.
 If not, use two drywall anchors.
 Continue adding channel and boxes.

 Surface wiring can extend from the existing junction box in one direction (as in our photos) or in two or three directions.
 It can run around corners or up and down walls.
-Note: You can download Figure A and enlarge it in the Addendum below.
+Note: You can download Figure A and enlarge it in the Additional Information below.

 Mount a box base on the wall.
 Run wire and secure it with clips.
 Snap the cover and elbows over the channel.
 Then snap the boxes onto the bases.
 Add outlets.